ginkgobioworks/gen/examples/externally_edited_files/geneious_engineering.md

 gen import --gb Tn5.gb
 ```

-Then we move over to our sequence editor, where we edit the BAC sequence to replace the chloramphenicol acetyl transferase (cat) coding sequence by the coding sequence of aminoglycoside-3'-O-phosphotransferase from Tn5 (don't forget to reverse complement it before pasting).
-We then save the resulting sequence, overwriting the original file.
+Then we move over to our sequence editor, where we can carry out any edits and save our genbank file again (overwriting or creating a new file).

-We now can export our new GenBank file from Geneious, Tn5_edited.gb.
-In order to update the sequence in the gen database, we can use the `update` command.
+This updated file can be passed to the `update` command to incorporate the new changes.

 ```console
 gen update --gb Tn5_edited.gb
 ```